louis-dg/pokered-fr/README.md

-# Pokémon: Version Rouge
+# Pokémon: Version Rouge and Bleue

-This is a disassembly of Pokémon: Version Rouge.
+This is a disassembly of Pokémon: Version Rouge and Bleue.

 It builds the following roms: